psilons/pypigeonhole-build/docs/impl_notes.md

 - we use python code for configurations, rather than a property file.
   The drawback is when we update versions, it's ugly to update the code.
   Maybe AST helps, or externalize version information.
 This is so far the only place where we need to use properties files.
-Please keep app_version assignment in the code unique so the search on this string returns unique result.
+Please keep __app_version assignment in the code unique, so the search on this string returns unique result.

 - To manage dependencies, pip is not enough, so we have to use conda.
 However,